synedra/katacoda-scenarios/tiktok/step6.md

 Take all of the default prompts here.
 You may run into some trouble if you've already identified an origin or if the site already exists - you can remove the remotes and the remote repo and start again.

-You may get an error with the end of this command.
+You may get an incorrect error with the end of this command.
 To make sure it's working, do a `git push origin master`{{execute}}

 ## 4. Login to Netlify